daevlin/Zero2Auto_homework/README.md

 ```

-After the API calls to get the RC4 enrypted .rsrc section are deobfuscated it will call the following API calls
+After the API calls to get the RC4 enrypted .rsrc section are deobfuscated it will call the following API calls:

 ```
 SizeofResource